liwa-dev/games-store/README.md

 ## Project Status

 This project has been discontinued and is no longer being actively developed or maintained.
 The code and documentation are left here for reference purposes only.
+As it's an unfinished project, there may be some unresolved issues in the code.

 ## Features